twopirllc/pandas-ta/README.md

 # **Support**

-Feeling generous, like the package or want to see it become more a mature package?
+Like the package, want more indicators and features?
+Continued Support?
 * Donations help cover data and API costs so platform indicators (like [TradingView](https://github.com/tradingview/)) are accurate.
 * I appreciate **ALL** of those that have bought me Coffee/Beer/Wine et al. I greatly appreciate it! 😎